 Difference between certification and a certificate program

-Certification has an experience and education component; certificates are for newcomers and experienced professionals alike.
+Certification has an experience and education component; certificates are for all skill levels.

 Certification indicates mastery/competency as measured against a defensible set of standards, usually by application or exam; a certificate indicates completion of a course or series of courses with specific focus.